 Ideally, an employee with the ability to learn and grow with the industry and substantial experience in a dynamic field would be the perfect fit.
 But here at Rebaca often times, we are at the crossroads.

 Knowledge not Numbers

 The technology turnover rate is shorter with every generation in the IT sector.
 The industry as a whole is changing at a rapid pace, as is the demand for newer technologies with intuitive features.

-To fulfill this need, hiring for talent produces better results over hiring for experience as far Telecom and Multimedia go.
+To fulfill this need, hiring developers in Telecom and Multimedia who are talented produces better results over hiring for experience as far Telecom and Multimedia go.

-When it comes to recruitment, what we look for in software engineers apart from experience or talent is their qualification.
+When it comes to hiring developers in Telecom and Multimedia, what we look for in software engineers apart from experience or talent is their qualification.
 The right education can foster talented individuals, developing expertise in specialized aspects of development – say Java – or a particular concept or culture – say DevOps.
 Practical applications and a logical bent of mind account for better performance on the job.
-While books impart knowledge of the subject matter, practical application encourages an analytical mind.
+While books impart knowledge of the subject matter, the practical application encourages an analytical mind.
 At Rebaca we are always looking for thought leaders, who like to challenge themselves and the organization.
 We are a mid-sized company working on a very niche domain.
 Our entire organization is encouraged to learn and grow at the job.

 Niche Requirement in Software Design